 Point Scholar 2009 – 2010

 Maggie attended Oberlin College for her undergraduate work and found a passion in combining her majors of Theatre and Gender and Women’s Studies.
-While there, she wrote, produced and performed in a semi-autobiographical play, From the Inside, Out, based on real-life experiences.
-Maggie used theatre to facilitate, activate and educate in her Applied Theatre Program at City University of New York where she received her Master of Arts.
-A two-time Point Foundation Scholar, she then went on to receive her MFA in Interdisciplinary Arts from Goddard College.
+Later, with the support of the Point Foundation as the Dr. Joan.
+Shelley W. Fernandez Named Scholar, Maggie acquired her Master’s Degree, using theatre to facilitate, activate and educate in the Applied Theatre Program at the City University of New York.
+A two-time Point scholar, Maggie then went on to receive her Masters of Fine Arts in Interdisciplinary Arts at Goddard College as the New York Point Honors Scholar.

-This alumni bio was updated with information provided in Spring 2014.
+This alumni bio was updated with information provided in summer 2014.